bobsmithliu/COMMdoc/index.md

 * a keyboard and mouse/trackpad attached,
 * internet connection,
 * a web browser of your choice installed,
-* a valid email, and
+* a valid Discord account, and
-* general understandings of basic computer tasks.
+* basic skills to operate a Computer with Windows system.

 ---